Why Recovery Is Becoming More Important Than Performance

 What is adaptive recovery?

 Adaptive recovery refers to the body's ability to restore balance and adapt following periods of physical, mental, or emotional stress.
+It is increasingly discussed in wellness research as an active process rather than a passive outcome.

 Why is recovery important for overall wellness?

 Recovery supports consistency, resilience, mental clarity, and the body's ability to adapt to daily demands.
+Wellness routines that ignore recovery often produce short-term results that are difficult to sustain over time.

 How do infrared saunas fit into recovery routines?